WildGenie/ataaof-denemeler/SoruGetir/output/md/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - C-) were
     - D-) were being
     - E-) had been
     ***
+1. for passing through / penalty / will you be given / the red traffic light<br />
+<strong>Karışık olarak verilmiş kelimelerin c&uuml;mle h&acirc;li aşağıdakilerden hangisidir?</strong>
+    - **Cevap A-) Will you be given penalty for passing through the red traffic light?**
+    - B-) Will you be given the red traffic light penalty for passing through?
+    - C-) Penalty will you be given for passing through the red traffic light?
+    - D-) The red traffic light will you be given penalty for passing through?
+    - E-) Will you be given the red traffic light for passing through penalty?
+    ***
 1. The old man .......... going to be taken to the hospital soon.<br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong><br />